2014 DBL All-Star Gala

-All-Star Game
+All-star game

 The Dutch players won the game, Jeroen van der List was voted the All-Star Game MVP.

-U23 All*Star Game
+U23 all-star game

-1 Williams didn't play because he was also selected for the All-Star Game.
+1 Williams didn't play because he was also selected for the all-star game.

 Team North won the contest, Quincy Treffers was voted the MVP.

 Three point contest

 The top 8 shooters in the 2013–14 DBL season were selected.